Shambala (song): B. W. Stevenson version

 One week before Three Dog Night's version appeared on the charts, Texan singer-songwriter B. W. Stevenson's minute-shorter version bowed at No. 96 and later peaked at No. 66 the week of June 9.
 It also reached No. 31 on the U.S. Adult Contemporary chart.
 This lesser-known version is often regarded as country pop or country rock and appears on collections of such.
 The twang of Stevenson's steel-string acoustic guitar, his Southern accent and an American folk music sound all distinguish it from the better-known Three Dog Night version.
-In South Africa, Stevenson's version actually charted higher, peaking at No. 8, compared to Three Dog Night's No. 13.
+In South Africa, Stevenson's version actually charted higher, peaking at No. 8, compared to Three Dog Night's at No. 13.